mrcgrtz/styleguide/README.md

 <a name="validation"></a>
 ### Validation

-All HTML documents should be verified against the
+All HTML documents SHOULD be verified against the
 [W3C validator](http://validator.w3.org/nu/) to ensure that the markup is well formed.
 This in and of itself is not directly indicative of good code, but it helps to weed out problems that are able to be tested via